ongr-io/FilterManagerBundle/Resources/doc/usage.rst

 ..

-You can also use it to get data about your filter.
+You can also use it to get data about your filter:
-Example:

 .. code-block:: twig